Dedicated to Excellence

 Passionate and Empathetic

 But Melinda had the help of outstanding attorneys who inspired her to rise above all these occurrences.
 She learned to manage a level of crisis that most people can only imagine.
-She became an attorney so that she might use this experience to help others in times of tragedy.
+She became an attorney so that she might use this experience to help others in times of crisis.